alemar11/ios-watchos-tvos-macos-resources/README.md

 * [TB_CustomUIElement](https://github.com/ariok/TB_CustomUIElement) - Implementing custom UI elements with IBDesignable.
 Enjoy the full []tutorial](http://www.thinkandbuild.it/building-custom-ui-element-with-ibdesignable)
 * [Twinkle](https://github.com/piemonte/Twinkle) - Twinkle is a Swift and easy way to make any UIView in your iOS app twinkle.
 * [VideoThumbView](https://github.com/toygar/VideoThumbView) - Video Thumb ScrollView.
+* [XXPlaceHolder](https://github.com/adad184/XXPlaceHolder) - A drop in solution to set a placeholder or show UIView's size.

 ## ViewController